hackgnar/ble_ctf/docs/hints/flag7.md

 ## Flag 7 Hint

-Take a look at handle 0x0038 and do what it says.
-You should script up a solution for this one.
-Also keep in mind that some tools write faster than others.
+Follow the instructions found from reading handle 0x0036.
+Keep in mind that some tools only write hex values while other provide methods for writing either hex or ascii